subsquid/docs/docs/squid-cli/deploy.md

 OPTIONS
   -m, --manifest=manifest  [default: squid.yaml] A manifest file

   -r, --hard-reset         Do a hard reset before deploying.
-Drops and re-creates all the squid resources including the
+Drops and re-creates all the squid services including the
-                           database.
+                           addons.
 Will cause a short API downtime

   -u, --update             Do not require a confirmation if the version already exists